CircuitVerse/Interactive-Book/docs/flipflop/d_flipflop.md

 ---
 ## D Flip-Flop

-D flip-flop operates with only positive clock transitions or negative clock transitions.
-Whereas, D latch operates with enable signal.
-That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
-The circuit diagram of D flip-flop is shown in the following figure.
+D Flip-flop operates only with positive or negative clock signals.
+Whereas,the D-latch operates with the enable signal.
+Which means, the output of D Flip-flop is not sensitive to the changes of the input , D except for the active transition of clock signal.
+Circuit diagram for D Flip-flop is given below:

 <div style="text-align:center"><img src="../../assets/images/d_flipflop.jpg" /></div>

-This circuit has single input D and two outputs Q(t) & Q(t)’.
-The operation of D flip-flop is similar to D Latch.
-But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
+The above circuit has a single input D and has two outputs Q(t) & Q(t)’.
+The operation of D Flip-flop is similar to that of D-Latch.
+But, this Flip-flop affects the output only when positive clock signal is used instead of active enable.

 ### State table of **D** flip-flop.